-Two days before this, a French-African tourist in his 70s died while snorkelling at Fitzroy Island, off the coast of Cairns, and another tourist died in the same weekend in waters off Port Douglas.
+Two days before this, a French-African tourist in his 70s succumbed while snorkelling at Fitzroy Island, off the coast of Cairns, and another tourist succumbed over the same weekend in waters off Port Douglas.
 Both obviously couldn’t swim to save themselves.
 Apparenlty nearby Green Island is the go-to hotspot for tourist drownings – snorkling suicide by jellyfish.
 There are a few every year – all tourists.

 October 30 (2018) and some group of Argentinians in their 20s, became caught in a rip at South Curl Curl Beach after the patrol flags were long gone.
+It was sunset.
 Silly locals took an interest.
+A 14-year-old Aussie was tucking into dinner with his family on the verandah when he heard tourists screaming from the breakers below as they drifted past.
+Letting his dinner get cold, the lad grabbed his foamie and paddled out the pair and towed them ashore.
 Did the Argies donate to Curl Curl?
 Nuh.

 Yesterday November 5 (2018) a 33-year-old ethnic immigrant living in Victorian succumbed to a tiger shark in the Queensland Whitsundays.
 Cid Harbour is deep and has lots of fish and sharks, and the locals know not to swim there.
 Local shark, dubbed Roger the Roguey, has a taste for ethnics.
 Roger’s chomped into three in the last few weeks.
 Sharks can smell a drop of blood in the water from miles away; same with vindaloo.

 Quite simply, surf life saving in Australia exists for dumb foreigners, so why donate?
 The Royal Life Saving National Drowning Report for 2017 concludes that 74 per cent of all drowning deaths were male – nearly all foreign hero types.